billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Evaluating gender bias in large language models in long-term care](https://billster45.github.io/ScienceCritAI/LLM_Gender_Bias_summary_20250827_180749.html)
-**Why read this:** This paper is worth reading as it critically evaluates gender bias in large language models used in long-term care, highlighting significant disparities in how male and female patients are represented in care summaries.
-The findings reveal that while one model demonstrated no bias, another exhibited substantial bias against women, emphasizing the importance of addressing algorithmic fairness in healthcare technologies to ensure equitable treatment and representation.
+**Why read this:** This paper is worth reading as it critically evaluates gender bias in large language models used in long-term care, highlighting significant disparities in how male and female patient records are summarized.
+The findings reveal that while one model demonstrated no bias, another exhibited substantial bias against women, raising important implications for the use of AI in healthcare and the potential impact on patient care and outcomes.

 **Date:** 2025-08-27
 **Journal:** BMC Medical Informatics and Decision Making